rk-ramakrishna/Linux_Learnings/README.md

 9. Below diagram illustrates the lineage of important shells

 		![shells_lineage](images/shells_lineage.png)

-10. Ten years later in 1989, Bourne shell[sh] replaced with **Bash** [**B**ourne-**a**gain **sh**ell].
+10. The Bourne shell led to the development of the Korn shell (ksh), Almquist shell (ash), and the popular Bourne Again Shell (or Bash)

+11.  **The C shell (csh) was under development at the time the Bourne shell was being released**.
-11. Bash is part of GNU project

-12. The Bash command syntax is a superset of that in the Bourne shell
+12. Bash is part of GNU project.
+The Bash command syntax is a superset of that in the Bourne shell(sh).

-13`.
 Bash incorporates many extensions that are lacking in the Bourne shell.

-14.   **Today Bash is the default shell for most Linux operating systems, for Apple's macOS operating system (formerly OS X), and for the Solaris Unix operating system.**
+13.  **Today Bash is the default shell for most Linux operating systems, for Apple's macOS operating system (formerly OS X), and for the Solaris Unix operating system**

-15. To know the version of bash use the command bash --version
+14. To know the version of bash, use command bash --version

+15. To know the shells installed in Linux, use command cat /etc/shells

+16. Zsh is more popular shell now

+17.